-Few have lasted six years in the Dunlop Super2 Series, biding their time for a main game shot.
+Jacobson spent six years in the Dunlop Super2 Series, biding his time for a main game shot.

 Two more years passed before the Shepparton product was picked up by Kelly Racing for 2019.